Kiyotaka Mizuno (Japanese: 水野 清隆) was a Japanese supercentenarian who was the country’s oldest living man from August 2024, until his own passing.

 After the war, Mizuno became a farmer, producing crops such as taro and white onions, and continued his agricultural work until the age of 80.

-Now 111 years old, Mizuno continues to live at home with his eldest son, daughter-in-law, and grandchild, requiring only minimal care.
-Just before turning 109, he lost his eyesight, but until then, he maintained a daily habit of reading newspapers and walking indoors to stay active and healthy.
-Despite his vision loss and diminished hearing, he still enjoys listening to sumo wrestling and marathon broadcasts through headphones.
+At the age of 111, Mizuno lived at home with his eldest son, daughter in law, and grandchild, requiring only minimal care.
+Just before turning 109, he lost his eyesight, but until then, he had maintained a daily habit of reading newspapers and walking indoors to stay active and healthy.
+Despite his vision loss and diminished hearing, he still enjoyed listening to sumo wrestling and marathon broadcasts through headphones.

-His daily routine begins at 6:30 a.m., when he wakes up and starts his day.
-Even after turning 100, he has maintained a consistent and mindful approach to his diet.
-Every morning, he eats a banana with breakfast, and for dinner, he always includes yogurt.
-He also enjoys two daily snacks—milk and castella (Japanese sponge cake) at 10:00 a.m., and Yakult (a probiotic drink) with biscuits at 3:00 p.m.
+His daily routine began at 6:30 a.m., when he woke up and started his day.
+Even after turning 100, he maintained a consistent and mindful approach to his diet.
+Every morning, he ate a banana with breakfast, and for dinner, he always included yogurt.
+He also enjoyed two daily snacks: milk and castella (Japanese sponge cake) at 10:00 a.m., and Yakult (a probiotic drink) with biscuits at 3:00 p.m.

-Despite his advanced age, Mizuno stays active.
-He spends his day sitting in a chair while exercising his hands and feet, and when he is in the living room with his family, they adjust the TV to his preferred channels so he can enjoy news programs and live sports broadcasts.
+Despite his advanced age, Mizuno stayed active.
+He spent his days sitting in a chair while exercising his hands and feet, and when he was in the living room with his family, they adjusted the television to his preferred channels so he could enjoy news programs and live sports broadcasts.

 Following the death of Kentaro Muramatsu of Yaizu City on 23 November 2021, Mizuno became the oldest living man in Shizuoka Prefecture.